 “Drug-seeking”.
 “Med-seeking”.
 They’re labels with very negative connotations that are often tossed around quite freely when it comes to medications with the potential for abuse.
 They tend to be applied most readily to people take pain medications or psychiatric medications.

 The notion of people being drug-seeking is heavily laden with judgment and stigma.
 After all, isn’t anyone going to see their doctor for a prescription seeking out drugs?
 Aren’t we called non-compliant if we don’t take our medications?
 Why is seeking medications okay in some instances but not in others?

 And is the issue the medications themselves, or preconceptions and judgments on the part of health car professionals regarding people who take those medications?

 The opioid overdose epidemic is a good example of how judgment cloaked in good intentions can deprive people of much-needed medication.
 Because some people are getting addicted and some of the people who are addicted end up overdosing, there is tremendous pressure being placed on doctors to decrease opioid dosages and avoid giving them to people as much as possible.

-The unfortunate effect of this is that people whose chronic pain was managed on opioids are having their doses decreased, meaning less pain control.
+Unfortunately, this means that people whose chronic pain was managed on opioids are having their doses decreased.
+That means less pain control.
 People trying to stay on the dose that had stabilized them are likely to be labelled as drug-seeking.
-If someone had to take a few extra to get them through a bad flare, good luck to them trying to get their prescription refilled early.
+If someone had to take a few extra to get them through a bad flare, good luck trying to get their prescription refilled early.